susurofu/Genbaku-Bungaku-SA/README.md

    *Notebook 3: Test of Oseti against other SA models*
    This notebook tests Oseti against transformer models.

+   *Notebook 4: Results Evaluation*
+   This notebook contains tests for statistical significancy of the results (Mann-Whitney U test, permutation test, Chi-squared test) and discusses more detaily than in the text of the article the outcomes of these tests.

 ## Note on *Oseti* Usage
 Oseti received its last update to the main Python script in 2023.
 Depending on the version of MeCab being used, there could be issues with the incompatibility of Oseti with newer MeCab versions.
 If you encounter an error, check the following line: